-Year of Entry Normative Study Period Maximum Study Period
+Year of Entry Normative Study Maximum Study

+Period Period

-Year 1 4 years 6 years
+Year 1 (September Intake) 4 years 6 years

+Year 1 (January Intake) 3.5 years 6 years

 Year 2 3 years 5 years

 Year 3 2 years 4 years

 - 9.1.2 Both the normative and maximum study periods of student athletes from the Hong Kong Sports Institute admitted under the Elite Athletes Study Programme will be extended to eight years to accommodate their training and competition schedules. - 9.1.3 Students may be permitted to defer their studies on justifiable grounds, such as medical reasons, financial difficulties, participating in University-approved internship and exchange programmes, representing the University or Hong Kong to partake in activities, or other genuine needs.
 The period of deferment will be counted as part of the period of study. - 9.1.4 Students may be permitted to transfer to another study programme offered by the University.
 The time spent by the student on his/her transfer-out programme(s) will be counted as part of the period of study. - 9.1.5 Arrangements for programme transfer, deferment of study, University-approved internship and exchange programmes are stipulated in separate sections of the Academic Regulations.